 As some of you may be aware Josie from Fabric Godmother, an online dressmaking supplies store, posts a new sewing tips on her Facebook and Twitter accounts most days.
 She has kindly allowed us to share some of her tips here.

-There’s so many great sewing tips I’ve split them down into categories for you.
+There are so many great sewing tips we’ve split them down into categories for you.

 You will need 3 pairs of scissors.
 Dressmaking shears, to cut your fabric.
 Small sharp points for snipping threads and clipping curved seams and a pair of paper scissors for cutting out patterns.

 Pinking shears are a quick and easy way of finishing seam allowances for fabrics that don’t fray easily.